alexharri/website/posts/searching-and-navigating-git-commits.md

 <SmallNote label="">If you try searching for multiple lines of code using `-S`, keep in mind that the `-S` option is sensitive to whitespace.</SmallNote>

-When looking for a common term, you might get more results than you'd like.
-In those cases, try adding surrounding syntax to narrow the results.
-I've found that to be surprisingly helpful.
-For example, if looking for a property called `foo` I might try the following:

- * `-S ".foo"`,
- * `-S "foo: "`,
- * `-S "foo,"`, and
- * `-S " foo "`.

- For example, when we were looking for `distDir` in the Next.js codebase, searching for `".distDir"` or `"distDir:"` would have returned the commit we were looking for as the first commit.

  There are tons of ways to make effective use of the `-S` option.
 Try experimenting and see what works for you!

- <SmallNote label="">One option that I've yet to try is `-G`, which works like `-S` except that it accepts a regex for matching instead of a literal string.
-[See docs](https://git-scm.com/docs/git-log#Documentation/git-log.txt--Gltregexgt).</SmallNote>
+ One option that I've yet to try is `-G`, which works like `-S` except that it accepts a regex for matching instead of a literal string.
+[See docs](https://git-scm.com/docs/git-log#Documentation/git-log.txt--Gltregexgt).

  ## Final words

- I wasn't aware of the `-S` option, and neither was a colleague I showed this to who has been writing software since before Git was created.
-Given that, there are probably a ton of developers who would benefit from being aware that Git has this capability!
+ Until recently, I wasn't aware of the `-S` option, and neither was a colleague I showed this to who has been writing software since before Git was created.
+There are probably a ton of developers who would benefit from being aware that Git has this capability!

  I've used the `-S` option a few times since discovering it, and it's made searching for commits much more enjoyable.
-Go ahead and try the `-S` option the next time you need to search for commits.
+Go ahead and try the `-S` option the next time you need to search a commit history.
 I hope it proves useful!

  <EmDash /> Alex Harri